Guide · April 17, 2026

 How to test your water for microplastics at home

 Testing water for microplastics used to mean one of three things: mailing a sample to a $600 lab, buying a $2,000 microscope, or writing a grant proposal.
-A fourth option exists now. $50, two tests, on your own table, in about ten minutes of hands-on work.
+A fourth option exists now. $75, two tests, on your own table, in about 15 minutes.
 Here's exactly how it works.

-What's in a kit: reagent vials, 25mm PTFE filter, syringe, orange phone clip, blue LED.
+What's in a kit: reagent vials, 25mm filter disc, syringe, phone stand, digital microscope.

 The three ways to test water for microplastics